End of Page

 - have completed and submitted an online application, including the provision of valid supporting documentation, by the application closing date

 , you may commence your application for internship

 via the SA Health Careers website.
 A link to the application form will be available at the top of this web page.

-You will be required to upload some or all of these documents with your application.
-Other requirements may be added, so regularly check the website for information.
+You will be required to upload some or all of the following documents within your application.
+Other requirements may be added, so regularly check this website for information.

 - Your Medical intern placement number (AHPRA number)